 Organic Pest Control & Deer Deterrents

 You’ll need netting to prevent pests from accessing your undoubtedly abundant harvest.
 I ordered this one – it’s specifically insect screening, which still allows full sunlight and water flow.
 It comes in a whole bunch of sizes, and also will keep birds off your food.
 Make sure you buy it wide enough to accommodate the vertical growth of your veggies.
-I’m going to just be clipping it to our beds, but you can buy wire hoops to make your own row covers, or buy pre-fab covers.
+I just clip it to our beds with these extreme clothespins, but you can buy wire hoops to make your own row covers, or buy pre-fab covers.
 Here’s a selection of netting and row covers/supplies:

 For deer (one walked by earlier as I was writing this), you can plant marigolds but really you need a physical barrier to deter them.
-I was expecting I’d have to construct a fence, until I read this trick.
-You wrap clear fishing line at varying heights up several feet.
+You should be able to avoid a fence with this trick: you wrap clear fishing line at varying heights going up several feet.
 The deer can’t see it, but they feel it and the mysterious forcefield freaks them out enough to scare them off, apparently.
-I’ll be stringing up this fishing line to set up on stakes, but it turns out our deer are deterred by our netting well enough.
+I bought this fishing line to set up on stakes, but it turns out our deer are deterred by our netting well enough.
 I have heard reports of deer eating through netting though, so you may need to implement more than one strategy depending on how persistent and hungry your local deer are.

 Plan Your Vegetable Garden Layout & Calendar

 Make grids on scratch paper or graph paper, or use online planning software.
-This is not a sponsored suggestion (as if I’m internet famous enough for sponcon – you flatter me) – I use this software myself.
+This is not a sponsored suggestion – I used this software myself.
 Remember the old Farmer’s Almanac your parents had?
 It’s by those guys.
 They know what they’re doing.
 There is a free 7 day trial period which lets you plot out your squares, and provides a printable schedule with bar graphs that show you when you can grow them in your gardening zone (google “your zip code + gardening zone” to find this).
 They also have pop-up guides to each vegetable, so the info you need to get started is all in one place.

 Their user-interface is not stellar, but they have a new design in the works.
 Get in and get out during the free trial for just getting set up, or subscribe for reminders about planting and harvesting and more personal support.